Saintongeais dialect

-Saintongeais which is a langue d'oïl, and Gascon which is a langue d'oc variety have significantly influenced the Acadian and Cajun dialects of French spoken in Canada and the United States respectively.
+Saintongeais, which is a langue d'oïl variety, and Gascon, which is a langue d'oc variety, have significantly influenced the Acadian and Cajun dialects of French spoken in Canada and the United States respectively.

 Geographic distribution

-Its area covers the entire department of Charente-Maritime (except the very north), the west and centre of the department of Charente, the northern department of Gironde with its Pays Gabaye and its enclaves around Saintonge, Monségur.
+Its area covers the entire department of Charente-Maritime (except the very north), the west and centre of the department of Charente, and the northern department of Gironde with its Pays Gabaye and its enclaves around Saintonge, Monségur.
 Today, Saintongeais is no longer widely spoken except in the countryside.
-It is still used in shows, magazines, and radio.
+It is still used in television shows, magazines and radio programs.
 Some words from Saintongeais are still used in the region.
 Words like since (floorcloth) are so widespread that they are considered by some to be French.

+The Limousin dialect of Occitan used to be spoken in this area and left a substrate on Saintongeais.

 Cultural distribution

 Along with French, Saintongeais is used in the magazine Xaintonge, which is published twice a year.
 The great promoters of spoken Charentais at the beginning of the twentieth century were "le Barde Saintongeais" Goulebenéze, succeeded by Odette Comandon, author of comedy and folk tales, patois actress and storyteller.
-Country doctor Athanase Jean also wrote several plays in the dialect and helped promote the Saintonge culture.
+Athanase Jean, a country doctor, also wrote several plays in the dialect and helped promote the Saintonge culture.